latacora/cert-renewal-for-internal-gcp-lbs/README.md

 Parts: Google Storage for account key, server key, let's encrypt account info, signed cert and cert chain.
 A single bucket was used, however, you are free to use more.

-You can use a [.env](https://www.npmjs.com/package/dotenv) file to set environment variables for local usage.
+You can use a [.env](https://www.npmjs.com/package/dotenv) file to set environment variables for local use.

 -----------------